Skip to main content

 It's been a Long Time Since I've Seen Her

-I learned so much from your mother!
-She was my lover and my bosom friend.
+I learned so much from your mother.
+She was my lover and my dearest friend.

-The summer of 1992 was running in earnest and Mom and I were escaping every day to many different places around the mainland.
+The summer of 1992 was in full swing, and your mom and I spent every day escaping to different places around the mainland.
 We were having the time of our lives!
-At the end of the summer, I did not have a penny left but was the happiest man alive!
+By the end of the summer, I didn’t have a penny left—but I was the happiest man alive.

-Mom had a white 1989 Chevrolet Cavalier station wagon.
-Her car smelled like a wet dog, Sam, her dog, was the main passenger before she met me.
-That car would break down every 100 kilometers or so and would run out of gas as soon as the gas red light went on, and guess who had to push; your Dad!
-But, we were like peas and carrots and as happy as they came.
+Your mom drove a white 1989 Chevrolet Cavalier station wagon.
+That car smelled like a wet dog—Sam, her dog, was the main passenger before she met me.
+It would break down every 100 kilometers or so and would run out of gas the moment the warning light came on.
+And guess who had to push?
+That’s right—your dad.
+But we were like peas and carrots—inseparable and as happy as could be.

-You always tell me - "Dad, you know strange old words and expressions no one uses these days!"
-Your mom is responsible for that!
+You often say, “Dad, you use all these strange old words no one says anymore!”
+Well, your mom is responsible for that.

-I listened to that song today and tears came from my eyes.
-The shanty has a new meaning for me.
-I love you girls.
+I listened to that song again today, and tears filled my eyes.
+The shanty has a new meaning for me now.

 XOXOXO